-Gina Gerrato Greenhaus founded Greenhaus Education and College Consulting to assist students and their families through the maze of college admissions and create a winning strategy to successfully transition from high school to college.
-After visiting numerous colleges and meeting with admissions counselors, she has a well defined interpretation of what matters most to colleges and how they make their decisions.
+Gina Gerrato Greenhaus founded Greenhaus College Consulting in 2011, to assist students and their families through the maze of college admissions and create a winning strategy to successfully transition from high school to college.
+After visiting numerous colleges and meeting with admissions counselors, she has a well-defined interpretation of what matters most to colleges and how they make their decisions.

-Gina’s mission for every student she works with is to guide and match them with their best fit college to allow them to grow academically and personally develop their own uniqueness.
+Gina’s mission for every student she works with is to guide and match them with their best-fit college to allow them to grow academically and personally develop their own uniqueness.
 Her success comes from her innate ability to establish an alliance with students and gain their trust, as well as from being flexible and focused on the needs of each student.
 Gina is originally from New York and moved to San Diego in 1991.
-She is married with one son, a college sophomore, and two golden retrievers.
+She is married with one son and a golden retriever.